FrankC37/seal-team/Dendron/Work Notes/Grainger.Fulfillment.Saved Searches.md

 - **F_GraingerALL_w/InvDueToday**
     - All Grainger Shipments that are due today and have inventory to ship out (Includes DC and Branch)

+-**GraingerDropShip_InShipmentWindow**
+    - All Grainger Drop Ship, that can be fulfilled and meet lead times
+    - 5 days ahead is the window

 ### These are Grainger searches being used for KPIs and Daily Service Rate Tracking